 While dual fuel generators cost slightly more upfront, they are cheaper to operate than their bi-fuel counterparts.
 Running multiple fuel types improves efficiency, meaning your fuel lasts longer than running on a single fuel type.

 Dual fuel generators are far more efficient at burning fuel.
 Maintaining an optimal mixture and switching between multiple fuel sources allows you to generate power for longer.
 When the generator runs out of one fuel, it automatically switches to the other.

 Both generators can be eco-friendly depending on the fuel used.
-Propane burns cleaner and produces lower emissions than gasoline and diesel for power generation.
+Propane burns cleaner and produces lower emissions than petrol and diesel for power generation.
 Using a mixture that includes propane will significantly reduce harmful emissions.

 Dual fuel generators provide the flexibility to choose the fuel source best suited for your needs depending on the resource availability, location, climate, cost, and frequency of use.

-If cost is a concern, you can opt for more gasoline since it’s typically a cheaper resource than propane.
+If cost is a concern, you can opt for more petrol since it’s typically a cheaper resource than propane.
 The ability to manually switch and use a mixture between the two gives you complete freedom to manage your generator exactly how you want to based on your situation.

 Dual fuel generators are a versatile power source that is suitable for more than just emergencies.
-They are a solid investment for powering up your RV to keep your essential appliances running while on the road.
+They are a solid investment for powering up your motorhome to keep your essential appliances running while on the road.

-While having a large solar battery capacity certainly mitigates some risks, a dual fuel generator gives you peace of mind knowing you have a last line of defense, even if one fuel or your solar energy runs low.
+While having a large solar battery capacity certainly mitigates some risks, a dual fuel generator gives you peace of mind knowing you have a last line of defence, even if one fuel or your solar energy runs low.

 Is Electric Start Portable Generator a Good Choice for You?